Ways You Can Help Promote Autism Awareness

 The official Autism Awareness ribbon is a puzzle pattern.
 Although many may wear blue, a puzzle pattern gives a full explanation of the complexity of the disability.
 Wearing a puzzle ribbon is a great way to promote awareness because it makes an excellent opportunity to explain to others what the ribbon stands for.
 The different colors and shapes represent the diversity of the disability and the many different people and families it affects.
 The puzzle itself represents how complex the disability actually is, and the bright colors represent hope.
 I personally prefer to wear a cool t-shirt, like this one: Autism Awareness T-shirt Captain Autism T-shirt

 Join autism support groups, or create one yourself.
-Facebook pages like Autism Awareness are great tools to sharing what you know, learning what you don’t know, and accepting what you don’t understand.
+Facebook pages like Autism Awareness are great tools for sharing what you know, learning what you don’t know, and accepting what you don’t understand.
 If you don’t know someone with an Autistic child or who has Autism themselves, check out some groups and learn what it is like.
 Awareness and understanding will help bring acceptance.
 You can also walk or run for Autism.
-This is a great way to find other Autism Parents, relatives and friends connected with Autism.
+This is a great way to find other Autism Parents, relatives, and friends connected with Autism.

 Talk About It